Apurwa599/Calculate-_summary-_statistics/README.md

 - Standard Deviation: Measure of data spread
 - Minimum Value: Based on survival feature
 - Maximum Value: Maximum values for each feature

+6.Data Visualization:
+A heatmap is used to visualize the correlation between different numerical variables in the Titanic dataset.

+7.Key Insights:
+- Survival rate varies across passenger classes
+- Ticket price shows correlation with survival
+- Age distribution is uneven among passengers

+8.Learning Outcome:
+- Gained hands-on experience in data analysis
+- Learned how to calculate and interpret summary statistics
+- Improved data visualization and analytical skills